Samandar0021305/Samandar0021305/README.md

 - 🌱 I’m currently learning **React js , TypeScript , Next js**

-- 👨‍💻 All of my projects are available at [https://samandarbekportifolio.netlify.app/](https://samandarbekportifolio.netlify.app/)

 - 💬 Ask me about **frontend**

 - 📫 How to reach me **TSamandardev@gmail.com**